Hugh Taylor (archivist)

 Hugh Alexander Taylor (22 January 1920 – 11 September 2005) was an English-born Canadian archivist, archival theorist and educator.

-Born in England in 1920, Hugh Taylor studied History at the University of Oxford and took his Archives Diploma at the University of Liverpool.
+Born in England in 1920, Taylor studied history at the University of Oxford and took his Archives Diploma at the University of Liverpool.
 His early archival career in England included positions with the Leeds Public Libraries, Liverpool Public Libraries, the County of Northumberland, and the University of Newcastle upon Tyne.

 Taylor emigrated to Canada in 1965, taking the position of founding Provincial Archivist of the Provincial Archives of Alberta.
 He also became founding Provincial Archivist of New Brunswick in 1967 and joined the Public Archives of Canada (PAC) in 1971 as Director of the Historical Branch, which he renamed the Archives Branch shortly after his arrival.
 He established eight divisions within his branch, including media and maps.
 Taylor left the Public Archives of Canada to become the Provincial Archivist of Nova Scotia in 1978, retiring in 1982 to Wolfville, NS.
 He and his wife moved to Qualicum Beach in 1989, and later to Victoria in 1993.

 During his career at the Public Archives of Canada, Taylor undertook numerous initiatives that shaped that institution as well as the archival profession.
 Internally, he recreated its organizational structure to highlight the strength of its media-based archives.
 He was also a strong supporter of the newly formed Association of Canadian Archivists as well as its new scholarly journal, Archivaria.
 He served as president of the Society of American Archivists (SAA) from 1978 to 1979.

 He died in Victoria, BC on 11 September 2005.

 Contributions to archival theory

-Taylor’s essays and ideas exploring the nature of archives were possibly the most influential aspect of his career.
+Taylor's essays and ideas exploring the nature of archives were possibly the most influential aspect of his career.
 As Terry Cook noted in his 2005 obituary, Taylor "was intent on constructing archives anew, imagining them as places where archivists connect their records with social issues, with new media and recording technologies, with the historical traditions of archives, with the earth’s ecological systems, and with the broader search for spiritual meaning."